-WebRTC is a new and innovative video technology that is portable and does not require the installation of specialised programs to provide video conference capabilities through the web browser.
+WebRTC is an innovative video technology that is portable and does not require the installation of specialised applications to provide video conference capabilities through the web browser.

 There are some important points to be aware of for the best possible experience.